How the Stock Market Exemplifies Control Group Psychology

 While control group psychology can provide valuable insights, it is not foolproof.
 There are times when the market’s behaviour is driven by fundamental economic factors rather than irrational emotions.
 For example, during periods of extreme overvaluation, even contrarian investors may struggle to find undervalued opportunities.

 The Japanese asset price bubble of the 1980s is a case in point.
 Driven by speculative frenzy and easy credit, property and stock prices in Japan soared to unsustainable levels.
-The bubble burst in the early 1990s led to a prolonged period of economic stagnation known as the “Lost Decade.”
+The bubble burst in the early 1990s led to a prolonged economic stagnation known as the “Lost Decade.”
 Investors who bought into the market during the bubble faced significant losses, highlighting the risks of ignoring fundamental valuation metrics.

 Structural Economic Issues